imagineLife/big-site/content/febs/setup-src.md

 ---
-title: Initialize a Source Directory
+title: WIP: Initialize a Source Directory
 slug: febs/setup-src
 parentDir: febs
-order: 3
+order: 999
 ---

 ## A Goal and A Strategy